How SEE Turtles Protects SEA Turtles

 Our successes include:

 More than 1,200 people have visited our partners so far, ranging from long-term volunteers to travelers visiting a nesting beach for an evening.

 We have connected more than 500 volunteers with turtle projects who have completed more than 4,000 shifts patrolling nesting beaches, guarding hatcheries, and other important activities.

 Small grants we have given to partners have funded the removal of fishing gear and training guides in Baja California Sur, helping a women’s cooperative expand an innovative recycled plastic bag program, and supporting a sea turtle educational programs in Costa Rica, El Salvador, Nicaragua, and Mexico.

 Launched in 2013, Billion Baby Turtles raises funds to save hatchlings at important turtle nesting beaches around Latin America.

-- Since 2013, we have helped save more than 800,000 hatchlings at 12 nesting beaches in Mexico, Costa Rica, Cuba, El Salvador, Nicaragua, and Guatemala.
+Since 2013, we have helped save more than 1 million hatchlings at 17 nesting beaches in Mexico, Costa Rica, Cuba, El Salvador, Nicaragua, and Guatemala.
 We have given roughly 50 grants to 17 organizations in 9 countries protecting 5 species of sea turtles.

 Sea Turtle Education